Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 Errors which may be passed to a completion handler callback from any API which uses one:

-- `ACPErrorUnexpected` - an unexpected error occurred
+- `ACPErrorUnexpected` - An unexpected error occurred.
-- `ACPErrorCallbackTimeout` - timeout was met
+- `ACPErrorCallbackTimeout` - The timeout was met.
-- `ACPErrorCallbackNil` - callback function is nil
+- `ACPErrorCallbackNil` - The provided callback function is nil.
-- `ACPErrorExtensionNotInitialized` - the extension is not initialized
+- `ACPErrorExtensionNotInitialized` - The extension is not initialized.

 **Examples**